Injured in a Peoria Car Accident?

 Liability is the legal term for fault.
 The person or entity at fault is responsible for (1) causing the accident and/or your injuries; and (2) paying for the damages through their insurance, or alternatively, through their own pocket (e.g., wages can be garnished if ordered by the court).
 Liability is an important component of a successful accident and injury claim.
 When liability is straightforward and the accident involves only property damage, an insurance company is more likely to cover damages without the need for an attorney; the matter is often taken care of between your insurance company and the other insurance company.

 When liability is less clear and injuries were sustained, the case becomes more complicated and both your insurance company and the other insurance company are going to be more interested in protecting themselves than you.
 Recovering damages on your own will be more difficult and you may end up with a much smaller settlement than what you deserve.
-Hiring an attorney to persistently advocate on your behalf will increase the probability of attaining a settlement that is just and fair by law.
+Hiring a car accident attorney to persistently advocate on your behalf will increase the probability of attaining a settlement that is just and fair by law.

 Who are the possible parties to my auto accident claim